FAQs – Interpreters or Translators

 A qualified interpreter is an individual who has been assessed for professional skills, demonstrates a high level of proficiency in at least two languages and has the appropriate training and experience to interpret with skill and accuracy while adhering to the National Code of Ethics and Standards of Practice published by the National Council on Interpreting in Health Care or to NAJIT’s (National Association of Judiciary Interpreters & Translators)

 Many agencies say that their interpreters are “certified.”
 In most cases, they are referring to in-house certification and not national certification.
 When interviewing an agency, make certain you get clarification.
 In the case of MAMI, for example, some of our interpreters have national certification and all have received and passed extensive in-house training – the equivalent of an in-house certificate.

 Where can I find training?

 MAMI offers several interpreting courses.
-Our basic medical interpreting course is a rigorous 80-hour class that is designed to work on interpreting skills, ethics and procedures as well as medical basic anatomy, common illness and treatments, culture-brokering, communication skills and extensive interpreting practice.
-MAMI also offers a 130 hour medical interpreting class which adds more practice, additional medical terminology and more opportunities to enhance your skills.
+Our basic medical interpreting courses include a 45-hour class and a rigorous 80-hour class that are designed to work on interpreting skills, ethics and procedures as well as medical basic anatomy, common illness and treatments, culture-brokering, communication skills and extensive interpreting practice.
+MAMI also offers a 130-hour medical interpreting class which adds more practice, additional medical terminology and more opportunities to enhance your skills.